Wondering what a checking account is and whether you need one?

 Access to Money

-Even if you don’t make too many transactions within the month, a checking account will give you easy access to your money as it comes pre-equipped with debit cards, checks, and online banking services.
+Even if you don’t make too many transactions within the month, a checking account will give you easy access to your money.
+You have the option of withdrawing your money using debit cards, checks, or through online banking services.

 Savings account holders, however, don’t get these perks with their accounts.
 But if a savings account holder wants a debit card or a checkbook, they can simply request one from the bank.
 Just keep in mind that this comes with additional fees.

-Now that you know the key differences between checking and savings accounts, you can decide which account is suitable for your needs.
+Now that you know the key differences between checking and savings accounts, you can decide what’s more suitable for your needs.

 If a checking account suits your needs, then the next step is to check which bank you should move forward with.